 Why didn’t we move, for Christ’s sake?
 I asked around.

-Well, this was a very cheap bus – although I’m pretty sure that I had paid at least double of the regular fare – the other passengers were noticeably rather common people hence didn’t speak one single word English.
+Well, this was a very cheap bus – although I’m pretty sure that I had paid at least double the regular fare – the other passengers were noticeably rather common people.
+Hence, they didn’t speak one single word of English.

 No answer to my ‘why?’

 Then I saw from the window that a tuk-tuk brought a big, big motor that the driver initially had refused to take with him at one of the many, many stops we had made.

 But clearly, the owner had somehow managed to convince him so that we had been waiting for the motor to catch up with us.

 And indeed – obviously it was the only thing missing since once that motor was in the trunk, also our motor was running nothing held us back to hit the road.

 By then I had remembered Tina Uebel’s wise words in her lovely book that I wrote about a couple of weeks ago: If you get mad when having a situation, the only thing that changes is that you got mad.

 I want to be a savvy traveller and a wise old woman, so I did my best to try to relax and even see the great opportunity to travel completely off the beaten tracks.
 And yes, this bus was going so off the beaten tracks, all the other tourists here should be sooo jealous!